Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image By: Rita_Kochmarjova, Shutterstock

-The Practice of Tail Docking
+The Practice of Docking Tails

 Pain Is Pain

-This claim that Corgis don’t feel pain is false, according to the experts at the American Veterinary Medical Association.
+This claim that newborn puppies don’t feel pain is false, according to the experts at the American Veterinary Medical Association.
 Getting your Corgi’s tail docked is not just a little bit of pain for them; it can be life-altering.
 And honestly, it’s hard to even measure just how much suffering we’re talking about here.

-But here’s the real kicker—if you’re getting this done to your pup when they’re super young, it can affect their nervous system in a major way.
-And that can lead to all sorts of problems down the road when it comes to how they feel and perceive pain in later life.
+But here’s the real kicker: If you’re getting this done to your pup when they’re super young, it can affect their nervous system in a major way, and that can lead to all sorts of problems down the road when it comes to how they feel and perceive pain in later life.
 This means it might be safer to avoid docking your Corgi’s tail.

 Corgi dog on the green the grass on the leash barks